rwvo/mac_hipster/Readme.md

 # Mac Hipster: building HIP applications on macOS
 ## Imagine this...

 You're at 30,000 ft, traveling about 500 mph on an 11-hour international flight.
 The entertainment system in row 42 is broken.
 You are in seat 42-B. Ah, just as well, the movie selection was substandard anyway.
 The guy next to you opens his Windows laptop, and starts watching Avatar.
 Avatar!
 On Windows!
 Could it get any worse?
 With a condescending arch of the brow, you open your MacBook and navigate to the folder where you illegally downloaded Krzysztof Kieślowski's _Trois Couleurs_–only to realize that you downloaded them in *.mkv format and the free version of Infuse doesn't support that.
 Serves you well, you cheapskate.

 Your second biggest passion–after watching international arthouse films–is developing HIP applications.
 If only you could do that on your MacBook...

-This repository has you covered.
+## Containers?
+Virtual Machines?
+Meh...

+One approach to building HIP applications on a Mac is to use a container (e.g., Docker) or a virtual machine (e.g., UTM) to emulate a Linux environment on macOS.
+These methods allow you to build HIP applications directly on a Linux system without needing to cross-compile.
+However, they come with significant drawbacks:

+1. **Performance Overhead**: A Virtual machine introduces additional layers of abstraction, which leads to significantly lower performance compared to native compilation.
+An x86 Linux container still needs an emulation layer in order to run on ARM.
+2. **Resource Usage**: Running a VM or container requires more system resources, such as CPU, memory, and disk space, which may not be ideal on a MacBook.

+Our approach avoids these issues by enabling native cross-compilation directly on macOS.
+This method is lightweight, efficient, and allows you to leverage macOS's development tools while still targeting Linux for execution.

 While running HIP applications on macOS is a bit challenging, given the lack of a "Team Red" GPU, compiling and linking is entirely possible.
 You just need to prepare the MacBook a little bit before leaving on your international trip.
 You do need access to a Linux machine with an AMD GPU and a working ROCm install, including the ROCm development packages; we'll copy them over to the MacBook, and then use llvm/clang to cross-compile for x86 with AMD GPU support.

 Just follow along with the 5 steps below.
 Some of the steps may seem a bit daunting, but the total number of steps is less than half of those of the _Alcoholics Anonymous_ program.
 Easy!

 ## 1. Test Program for HIP Compilation

 We start with a simple HIP test program that launches a single workgroup of 8 threads, each printing its `threadIdx.x`.
 See:
 - [hip_hello.cpp](./hip_hello.cpp)
 - [CMakeLists.txt](./CMakeLists.txt)

 To verify that this is a valid and working HIP program, build this repository and run the resulting program on your **AMD GPU Linux** machine:
 ```bash
 git clone git@github.com:rwvo/mac_hipster.git
 cd mac_hipster